Pico-8 Prototypes

 Landscape generator

 A cellular-automata-driven landscape generator.
-Same substrate as Cell Cell Cell, different fiction — rules that look like erosion, tides, and weather, producing terrain that feels found rather than authored.
+Same substrate as Cell Cell Cell, different fiction.
+The rules look like erosion, tides, and weather, producing terrain that feels found rather than authored.

 Steam Train